 Military Vetronics Systems

-Gigabit Ethernet (GigE) is a natural choice for video transmission within military ground vehicles, due to its light-weight, off-the-shelf cabling, networking capabilities, and ability to support a range of different computing platforms.
+Gigabit Ethernet is a natural choice for video transmission within military ground vehicles, due to its lightweight cabling, networking capabilities, and support for a range of different computing platforms.

 Pleora’s iPORT™ External Frame Grabbers help increase the reliability, capability, and performance of military vision systems, while reducing design and operating costs, by integrating cameras, displays, and processing/mission control computers into a real-time video network based on the widely adopted GigE Vision® standard.

 In a local situation awareness (LSA) application, real-time video from cameras and sensors is transmitted to display panels for crew members to navigate the windowless vehicle and survey surroundings.
 As illustrated, iPORT CL-GigE External Frame Grabbers convert video from Camera Link cameras into a GigE Vision image stream.
 In analog camera-based systems, Pleora’s iPORT Analog-Pro External Frame Grabbers convert video into a GigE Vision image stream.

 The video is streamed uncompressed with low, consistent “glass-to-glass” latency over the multicast Ethernet network to displays and processing equipment within the vehicle.
 Video, control data, and power are transmitted over the single cable; lowering component costs, simplifying installation and maintenance, and reducing “cable clutter” in the vehicle.

 All computers used for processing and mission control connect to the network via their standard Ethernet port, eliminating the need for a computing platform with an available peripheral card slot.
 Instead, system designers can employ ruggedized laptops, embedded PCs, or single-board computers for image analysis and control to help lower costs, improve reliability, and meet size, weight, and power (SWaP) objectives.